-Filing: Online learning marketplace Udemy is raising up to $100M at a $3.32B valuation – TechCrunch
+Online learning marketplace Udemy is raising up to $100M at a $3.32B valuation – TechCrunch

 As we wrote at the time of the round in February, that fundraise came from a single, strategic investor, the Japanese educational publisher Benesse Holdings, which partners with Udemy in Japan.
 Benesse’s bigger business includes developing educational content for children and courses for adults, both online and in-person, and for other educational brands that it owns, such as Berlitz, and Udemy helps Benesse develop content for those various efforts.

-Other investors in the company include Stripes, Naspers (now Prosus), Learn Capital, Insight Partners, and Norwest Venture Partners, among others.
+Other investors in the company include Stripes, Naspers (now Prosus), Learn Capital, Insight Partners and Norwest Venture Partners, among others.

 Prime Unicorn Index notes that the terms surrounding this latest Series F include a “pari passu liquidation preference with all other preferred, and conventional convertible, meaning they will not participate with common stock if there are remaining proceeds.”
-It also noted that Udemy’s most recent price per share is $24.13, an upround from the Series E, which priced shares at $15.57.
+It also noted that Udemy’s most recent price per share is $24.13, an up round from the Series E, which priced shares at $15.57.

 We’ll update this post as we learn more.